Observation of the $\Upsilon$(3S) meson and suppression of $\Upsilon$ states in PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 Figure~\ref{fig:sigFit} shows the dimuon invariant mass distribution in \PbPb collisions, integrated over the full kinematic range, $\pt < 30$\GeVc and $\abs{y}<2.4$, and centrality 0--90\%.

 Acceptance and efficiency correction factors are applied to the extracted number of \PgU mesons to compute the \RAA values.
 The acceptance is computed with simulated samples, as the fraction of generated \PgU mesons that decay to muons of $\pt^{\mu} > 3.5\GeVc$ and $\abs{\eta^{\mu}} < 2.4$.
 The efficiency is also evaluated with simulated events, as the fraction of accepted dimuons that are reconstructed and pass the trigger and analysis selection criteria.
 To take into account possible differences between data and MC simulations, the individual components of the dimuon efficiency (reconstruction, identification, and triggering) are measured using single muons from \PJGy meson decays in both data and simulation, with the \textit{tag-and-probe} (T\&P) method~\cite{CMS:2021jinst}.
 The data over simulation ratios, for each of the three components, are applied as event-by-event weights to each dimuon.
+The acceptance and efficiency values for the full kinematic region are 40\% (43\%) and 37\% (38\%) for \PgUb (\PgUc) in \PbPb collisions.

-The systematic uncertainties are analyzed for various sources.
+The systematic uncertainties are analyzed for various sources and summarized in Table~\ref{tab:syst}.
 For each source, the difference of the signal yields in the variation compared to the nominal is taken as the systematic uncertainty.
 Three sources are considered for the uncertainty in the signal extraction: choice of signal pdf parameters, choice of signal pdf, and choice of background pdf.
 For the parameterization of the signal pdf, the fit results using either the \PgUb or \PgUc MC samples are used to determine different values for the mean and width of the Gaussian function for each signal parameter.
 The signal pdf is modified from a sum of three CB functions to a sum of two CB functions and a Gaussian function.
 For the background pdf systematic study, functions rejected by the AIC test in the nominal background pdf determination, for each kinematic region, are used as alternatives.

 The acceptance and efficiency uncertainties are evaluated by varying the \pt weights (used to match the simulated and measured \PgU \pt spectra) by their fit uncertainties.
 The uncertainty on the T\&P correction of the single muon efficiencies is propagated to the dimuon efficiencies.